cap-js/docs/node.js/cds-i18n.md

 #### 3. Check for existing & matching `i18n.folders`

 To fetch i18n folder, these source directories are processed in reverse order, and each is checked for existence of a sub directory from the `i18n.folders` array containing files matching the bundle's [`.file`](#file) basename.
-If none match, we move up the directory tree and repeat these checks, as depicted in this matrix:
+If none matches, we move up the directory tree and repeat these checks, as depicted in this matrix:

 > 🎯 <br>
 >Marks existing i18n subfolders containing matching `<basename>_*.properties` files.